ManuelMartinez45/MockX/README.md

 # MockX
-- A mock/clone of a popular website StockX where you can buy/bid/sell an array of products from streetwear to sneakers.
+- A mock/clone of a popular website StockX where you can buy/sell an array of products from streetwear to sneakers.

 # User Stories

 - MockX will allow users to navigate through multiple 'product cards'

-- MockX will provide a side menu so the user can navigate through diff types of products / brands

 - Users will be able to login/logout

-- Users will be able to access their own dashboard to view all of their products up for sale.
+- Users will be able to access their own dashboard

+- Users will be able to only edit/delete/sell IF logged in

+- Users will be able to search products by brand name or product name

+- Users will be able to navigate through "levels" of search through "breadcrumbs" atop the page

+- If product is out of stock.
+Buy button will disable and display "Out Of Stock"

 # Technologies Used
 - Javascript